Batak: Profession

+Throughout the history of modern Indonesia, the Batak community has made significant contributions.
+Batak people have engaged in a wide range of occupations, from running modest tire service workshops to serving as state ministers.
+Today, many Batak individuals are drawn to professions such as bus and taxi drivers, mechanics, engineers, singers and musicians, writers and journalists, teachers, economists, scientists, military officers, and attorneys.
+Although the Batak represent a minority within the Indonesian population (3.58%; approximately 8–9 million Batak people out of 236 million according to the 2010 census), many notable Batak individuals have achieved prominent positions, particularly in the field of law, such as Adnan Buyung Nasution who founded the Lembaga Bantuan Hukum Jakarta (LBH Jakarta), Todung Mulya Lubis, Ruhut Sitompul and Hotman Paris Hutapea.

 Society

 Batak societies are patriarchally organized along clans known as Marga.
 A traditional belief among the Toba Batak is that they originate from one ancestor "Si Raja Batak", with all Margas descended from him.
 A family tree that defines the father-son relationship among Batak people is called tarombo.
 In contemporary Indonesia, the Batak people have a strong focus on education and a prominent position in the professions, particularly as teachers, engineers, doctors and lawyers.
 Toba Batak are known traditionally for their weaving, wood carving and especially ornate stone tombs.

 Before they became subjects of the colonial Dutch East Indies government, the Batak had a reputation for being fierce warriors.
 Today the Batak are mostly Christian with a Muslim minority.
 Currently the largest Christian congregation in Indonesia is the HKBP (Huria Kristen Batak Protestan) Christian church.
 The dominant Christian theology was brought by Lutheran German missionaries in the 19th century, including the well-known missionary Ludwig Ingwer Nommensen.
 Christianity was introduced to the Karo by Dutch Calvinist missionaries, and their largest church is the GBKP (Gereja Batak Karo Protestan).
 The Mandailing and Angkola Batak were converted to Islam in the early 19th century during the reign of Minangkabaus Padri.
 A significant minority of Batak people do not adhere to either Christianity or Islam, however, and follow traditional practices known as the agama si dekah, the old religion, which is also called perbegu or pemena.